Electrical Engineering: The UDC Edge

 Dr. Paul Cotae, associate professor of electrical engineering, has been associate editor for the IEEE Communication Letters journal since 2003.
 He is a board member of the IEEE Communication Society North America Region, from which he received a Chapter Achievement Award in 2011 “for achieving excellence in chapter activities and for contributions in furthering the objectives of the society”.
 From 2009 to 2011, he was an ONR Faculty Fellow for the ONR-ASEE Summer Faculty Research Program.

 Dr. Nian Zhang, assistant professor of electrical engineering, studies neural networks, fuzzy logic, and computational intelligence methods on autonomous robot navigation, pattern recognition, signal and image processing, time series prediction, and renewable energy.
 Zhang is an associate editor of IEEE Transactions on Neural Networks.
 She has served regularly on the organizing committees and program committees of many international conferences.
-Her research projects are supported by the National Science Foundation, US Geological Survey.
+Her research projects are supported from National Science Foundation, US Geological Survey.